 #3 Not Having a Content Strategy

 Posting content randomly without following a content strategy is one of the biggest mistakes that marketers need to avoid.
 A content strategy can help marketers take social media accounts to the next level.
 The key is to provide value consistently and create posts that will encourage engagement on the page.
 To do so, create a content marketing strategy with a clear plan on how you’re going to engage the audience.
+You can also use paraphrasing tool for unique content.
 Follow a posting schedule to make sure the posts go out during the best times of the day and week.

 #4 Failing to Secure the Network in Time